kreait/firebase-php/UPGRADE-7.0.md

 The minimum required PHP version has been changed from `^7.4` to `~8.1.0 || ~8.2.0`, the two PHP versions that are [actively supported since 2022-11-26](https://www.php.net/supported-versions.php).

-If you're using version 6.x of the SDK in the documented way, an upgrade to 7.x should be as simple as updating the version constraint in your project's `composer.json` file.
+If you're using version 6.x of the SDK as documented, an upgrade to 7.x should hopefully be as simple as updating the version constraint in your project's `composer.json` file.

-"In the documented way" means:
+"As documented" means:

 * When injecting SDK dependencies in your project's controllers and services, you use the interfaces in the `Kreait\Firebase\Contract` namespace, not the (internal) implementations.